oktadev/okta-blog/_source/_posts/2022-08-29-react-typescript-redux.md

 github: https://github.com/oktadev/okta-react-typescript-redux-example
 ---

 There are a myriad of state management options available for React.
 React provides the option of using the built-in [Context](https://reactjs.org/docs/context.html) for when you have a nested tree of components that share a state.
-There is also a built-in [useState hook](https://reactjs.org/docs/context.html) that will allow you to set local state for a component.
+There is also a built-in [useState hook](https://reactjs.org/docs/hooks-reference.html#usestate) that will allow you to set local state for a component.

 For more complex scenarios where you need a single source of truth that changes frequently and is shared across large sections of your application, consider using a more robust state management library.

 This walkthrough will get you started with a basic setup using Okta's redirect model to manage authenticated state and user profile information within a React app.
-It provides examples on when to use [Redux](https://redux.js.org/), local state using React's `useState` hook, or React Context.
+It provides examples on when to use [Redux](https://redux.js.org/) versus local state using React's `useState` hook versus React Context.

 **Prerequisites**

-As of the time of this publication, Create React App requires Node >= 14.0.0 and npm >= 5.6.
+As of the time of this publication, *Create React App* requires Node >= 14.0.0 and npm >= 5.6.
 You can check for the latest required versions at [https://reactjs.org/docs/create-a-new-react-app.html](https://reactjs.org/docs/create-a-new-react-app.html).

-**NOTE:** Redux also recommends you install the [Chrome React DevTools Extension](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
+**NOTE:** Redux also recommends you install the [React Developer Tools] Chrome extension (https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en).
 {% include toc.md %}
 ## Create the React app using TypeScript